erksch/react-smart-payment-buttons/README.md

 This option is faster because defers fetching the paypal script to a later time (when you actually need it).

+Instead of using the `clientId` prop you can also create an environment variable `REACT_APP_PAYPAL_CLIENT_ID` (for create-react-app usage) that contains the id.
+The `PayPalSDKWrapper` will pick it up automatically.

 ### Display a loading indicator

 It can take a second to load the script with the `PayPalSDKWrapper`.
 But you can attach some custom loading that you wan't to display while waiting for the script to load by using the `loading` property of the `PayPalSDKWrapper` component.